SimonXYH/LBM-Fluid-Simulation/README.md

 At the lowest level are small math types like `Tup2<f32>`.

-These are simple, copyable 2D values used for:
+These are simple 2D vector types that is used all other the place, they could represent:
 - positions in space
 - velocities
 - discrete lattice directions
+- 'index vectors' for computing stuff on the grid

 They provide basic operations (addition, dot product, norms, etc.) and are intentionally lightweight, since they’re used everywhere.